-.
-We define the Academy’s strategic direction, develop curriculum, host courses, conduct training needs assessments and manage the operations of the Academy.
+The Academy Staff is made up of independent consultants: Anne Desmarais, Jane Hanson and Liz Madison.
+We define the Academy’s strategic direction, develop curriculum, host applied training courses, conduct training needs assessments and manage the operations of the Academy.

 Our strategic partners cohost training.
-Strategic partners are involved in planning, announcing, staging, monitoring, evaluating and funding the Academy’s training services.
+They are involved in planning, announcing, staging, monitoring, evaluating and funding the Academy’s training services.
 These partners recommend and support Guest Instructors and Guest Speakers.
-Together we develop training tools such as instructional videos.
+Together we develop training tools and resources.

 Our instructors are partnership and community collaboration practitioners.
-They hail from BLM, USFS, USFWS, NPS, nonprofits, foundations, academic institutions, and consulting firms.
+They hail from BLM, DOI CADR, USDA FS, USFWS, USACE, NOAA, NPS, nonprofits, foundations, academic institutions, and consulting firms.

 We support a federal community of practice in the emerging professional field of partnership management and community collaboration.

 We place the needs of our course participants first, in curriculum design and scheduling.
 We invite, listen and act on informal and formal feedback and support open communication inside and outside of the classroom.

 We walk the talk of partnerships.
 The interagency Partnership and Community Collaboration Academy is a program of Anne Desmarais Consulting.
 Courses are developed in partnership with the BLM National Training Center and National Conservation Lands and Community Partnerships Directorate, the NPS Stewardship Institute, the USDA FS National Partnership Office, the USFWS National Conservation Training Center, the US.
 Army Corps Collaboration and Public Participation Center of Expertise, and DOI Office of Collaborative Action and Dispute Resolution.